Salsa music: Instrumentation

-The instrumentation in salsa bands is mostly based on the son montuno ensemble developed by Arsenio Rodriguez, who added a horn section, as well as tumbadoras (congas) to the traditional Son cubano ensemble; which typically contained bongos, bass, tres, one trumpet, smaller hand-held percussion instruments (like claves, güiro, or maracas) usually played by the singers, and sometimes a piano.
+The instrumentation in salsa bands is mostly based on the son montuno ensemble developed by Arsenio Rodríguez, who added a horn section, as well as tumbadoras (congas) to the traditional Son cubano ensemble; which typically contained bongos, bass, tres, one trumpet, smaller hand-held percussion instruments (like claves, güiro, or maracas) usually played by the singers, and sometimes a piano.
 Machito's band was the first to experiment with the timbales.
 These three drums (bongos, congas and timbales) became the standard percussion instruments in most salsa bands and function in similar ways to a traditional drum ensemble.
 The timbales play the bell pattern, the congas play the supportive drum part, and the bongos improvise, simulating a lead drum.
 The improvised variations of the bongos are executed within the context of a repetitive marcha, known as the martillo ('hammer'), and do not constitute a solo.
 The bongos play primarily during the verses and the piano solos.
 When the song transitions into the montuno section, the bongo player picks up a large hand held cowbell called the bongo bell.
 Often the bongocero plays the bell more during a piece, than the actual bongos.
 The interlocking counterpoint of the timbale bell and bongo bell provides a propelling force during the montuno.
 The maracas and güiro sound a steady flow of regular pulses (subdivisions) and are ordinarily clave-neutral.

 Nonetheless, some bands instead follow the Charanga format, which consists of a string section (of violins, viola, and cello), tumbadoras (congas), timbales, bass, flute, claves and güiro.
 Bongos are not typically used in charanga bands.
 Típica 73, Orquesta Broadway, Orquesta Revé and Orquesta Ritmo Oriental where popular Salsa bands with charanga instrumentation.
 Johnny Pacheco, Charlie Palmieri, Mongo Santamaría and Ray Barretto also experimented with this format.

+Latin big bands in the 1950s-1960s included a brass section of trumpets and saxes.

 Throughout its 50 years of life, Los Van Van have always experimented with both types of ensembles.
 The first 15 years the band was a pure charanga, but later a trombone section was added.
 Nowadays the band could be considered a hybrid.

+In the 1960s, Eddie Palmieri decided to replace the violins with two trombones for a heavier sound.